 As was announced at the OSCE Permanent Council meeting on 11 March 1999, the evacuation regime - although still meant to be a temporary measure - was tightened up to exclude any further travels to Chechnya by Assistance Group members.
-Thus, the Assistance Group henceforth continued to operate from Moscow, where temporary office facilities were established at the premises of the Embassy of Norway.
-The understanding was that the Assistance Group would return to Grozny when the Chairman-in-Office would be satisfied that positive and significant improvements in the security situation had occurred.
+The Assistance Group henceforth continued to operate from Moscow, where temporary office facilities were established at the premises of the embassy of Norway.
+The understanding was that the Assistance Group would return to Grozny when the chairman-in-office was satisfied that significant improvements in the security situation had occurred.
 Pending such a development, the Assistance Group would be monitoring the political and security situation in Chechnya from its Moscow office, while at the same time directing the practical activities involving the local staff at the Assistance Group's Grozny office, which - for the time being - remained fully operational with a complete infrastructure.
-12

-Developments in 1999 - Resumption of Armed Conflict
+4.4 Developments in 1999 - resumption of armed conflict

-Since early in 1999, the Chechen side repeatedly expressed the desirability of including a third party - preferably the OSCE - in a hopefully resumed negotiation process with the federal authorities.
-In a number of talks with high-ranking Russian officials, the Assistance Group time and again confirmed its readiness to undertake such involvement - if and when the parties should so desire.
-The prevailing view in Moscow, however, continued to follow the restrictive line expressed in the Russian Statement of 13 March 1997, which maintained that the part of the Assistance Group's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
+Since early in 1999, Chechnya repeatedly expressed the desirability of including a third party - preferably the OSCE - in a hopefully resumed negotiation process with the Russian authorities.
+In a number of negotiations with high-ranking Russian officials, the Assistance Group time and again confirmed its readiness to undertake such involvement if and when the parties should so desire.
+The prevailing view in Moscow, however, continued to follow the restrictive line expressed in the Russian statement of 13 March 1997, which maintained that the part of the Assistance Group's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.

-Whatever prospects there might have been for a renewed mediation role for the Assistance Group were effectively dispelled by the events that took place during the second half of 1999: First, the hostilities unleashed by the incursions (from 7 August) into Dagestan of Chechen-trained armed groups led by the notorious warlords and trouble-makers Shamiil Basaev and Al-Khattab, thereafter (from 3 September) extensive Russian air-bombings of Chechen territory (from 22 September also including the city of Grozny), and from 30 September the invasion of Chechnya by federal ground forces, setting off an armed campaign, which has yet (in 2006, i.e. 7 years thence) to be brought to an effective or definitive conclusion.
+Whatever prospects there might have been for a renewed mediation role for the Assistance Group were effectively dispelled by the events that took place during the second half of 1999: first, the hostilities unleashed by the incursions (from 7 August) into Dagestan of Chechen-trained armed groups led by the notorious warlords and organisers of terrorist acts, Shamiil Basaev and Al-Khattab, thereafter (from 3 September) extensive Russian air-bombings of Chechen territory (from 22 September also including the city of Grozny), and from 30 September the invasion of Chechnya by Russian ground forces, setting off an armed campaign which has yet (in 2010, 11 years on) to be brought to an effective or definitive conclusion.